projjal1/Bank_Management_System/README.md

-# banking
+# Bank Management System in C

-Contains the emulation code for banking projects on c in college
+Contains the emulation code for banking projects on c in college.<br>
 A emulation for banking accounts and admin management software.